redhat-developer/odo/docs/website/docs/command-reference/build-images.md

 ### Faking the image build
-You can also fake the image build by exporting `PODMAN_CMD=echo` to your environment.
+You can also fake the image build by exporting `PODMAN_CMD=echo` or `DOCKER_CMD=echo` to your environment.
+Read [environment variables controlling odo behaviour](../overview/configure.md#environment-variables-controlling-odo-behavior) for more information.